 The Art of Tracking may well be the origin of science.
 After hundreds of thousands of years, traditional tracking skills may soon be lost.
-Yet tracking can be developed into a new science with far-reaching implications for indigenous communities, citizen science and nature conservation.
+Yet tracking can be developed into a new science with far-reaching implications for indigenous communities, community science and nature conservation.

 Creating employment opportunities for trackers provides economic benefits to indigenous communities.
 In addition, non-literate trackers who have in the past been employed as unskilled labourers can gain recognition for their specialised expertise.Read More